Missouri vs. Princeton Predictions & Picks - NCAA Tournament Second Round

 Missouri Performance Insights

-- The Missouri Tigers average 79.4 points per game (23rd in college basketball) while allowing 74.3 per contest (298th in college basketball).
-They have a +173 scoring differential overall and outscore opponents by 5.1 points per game.
+- The Missouri Tigers' +173 scoring differential (outscoring opponents by 5.1 points per game) is a result of scoring 79.4 points per game (22nd in college basketball) while allowing 74.3 per contest (298th in college basketball).

-- The 27.6 rebounds per game Missouri averages rank 355th in college basketball, and are 6.5 fewer than the 34.1 its opponents grab per contest.
+- Missouri loses the rebound battle by 6.5 boards on average. it collects 27.6 rebounds per game, which ranks 355th in college basketball, while its opponents grab 34.1 per outing.

-- Missouri makes 9.4 three-pointers per game (22nd in college basketball), while its opponents have made 8.7 on average.
+- Missouri makes 9.4 three-pointers per game (22nd in college basketball) compared to its opponents' 8.7.
+It shoots 36.2% from deep while its opponents hit 34.9% from long range.

 - The Missouri Tigers rank 28th in college basketball with 100.2 points scored per 100 possessions, and 250th in college basketball defensively with 93.8 points conceded per 100 possessions.

-- Missouri has won the turnover battle by 5.7 turnovers per game, committing 10.6 (49th in college basketball play) while forcing 16.3 (eighth in college basketball).
+- Missouri has won the turnover battle by 5.7 turnovers per game, committing 10.6 (49th in college basketball action) while forcing 16.3 (eighth in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.